 Me as a Teenager

 Anyone who’s known me since I was a teenager knows I’ve always loved Science.
 Actually, that’s not technically true.
-I’m pretty sure the day of my year 12 Chemistry coursework, after screwing up my results and spilling concentrated Lithium Hydroxide all over my fingers I may have uttered the words “I b****y hate Chemistry!” to my best friend, but barring that one morning, I’ve always loved Science.
+I’m pretty sure the day of my year 12 Chemistry coursework, after screwing up my results and spilling concentrated Lithium Hydroxide all over my fingers I may have uttered the words “I b****y hate Chemistry!” to my best friend, but barring that one morning, I’ve always loved it.

 There is a question which I think is worth answering though.
 Why am I a Science teacher rather than a Scientist?
 To be clear, I do consider myself a Scientist because a Scientist (to me at least) is someone who tries to think Scientifically.
 But I don’t make my living from doing Scientific research, I make a living by standing in front of people who don’t want to be there and telling them about Science.
 Why do I do this strange thing?

 The head-teacher of our school was once sitting beside me at the year 11 prom and asked me this very pertinent question.
-“So, tim, it’s clear you love Science, but why did you become a teacher rather than a researcher, say?”
+“So, tim, it’s clear you love Science, but why did you become a teacher rather than a researcher?”
 At the time I gave him the stock response I always give, which I’ll get to later, but I thought I’d take some self-indulgent time to explain (for those who are curious) what motivates someone to do this job.

 Teaching Myth 1: Long Holidays and a Short Working Day